 The Best Way to Stay Connected When Traveling in Uzbekistan

 Getting a SIM card from Ucell would do you well when considering an Uzbek SIM card.
-Be sure to explore the roaming options your provider offers you, as they may offer free or cheap roaming bundles.

 Going to other places around the world?
 Then you should also check out my sim card buying guides for other destinations around the world.